PRESTON AREA CHAMBER OF COMMERCE

 2.1.2 A member shall be entitled to one vote for the purpose of electing directors or transacting any business that may properly come before the members.

 2.1.3 Dues shall be due annually.
-A member is considered to be in good standing if the member’s dues are paid in full for the current year.
+A member is considered to be in good standing if the member’s dues are paid in full by March 1st for the current year.

 2.1.4 A member may resign from the Chamber at any time.
 Dues are not refundable.